Frequently Asked Questions

 Interested students submit a University Honors Program application.
 To apply, select the Honors checkbox on your KU application or the Common Application, or apply directly through the University Honors Program's website.

 Applications undergo a inidvidual and holistic review process that considers curriculum, GPA, essay, and short answer responses.

 Yes, the Honors Program reviews applications from current KU students and transfer students who have completed at least one semester of college.

 Through engaging Honors courses with exceptional faculty, individualized advising, and resources to support activities like study abroad and undergraduate research, Honors students explore important questions that shape the world, both locally and globally, and prepare for meaningful careers.
 Resources such as faculty mentorship, Honors housing, and priority enrollment ensure support and flexibility for Honors students as they develop their interests and get involved on campus and in the community.

-Honors students complete the KU Honors graduation requirements to graduate with University Honors.
+Honors students complete the KU Honors completion requirements to graduate with University Honors.
 Other recognitions of academic excellence on campus include departmental honors, distinction and highest distinction, and membership in honors societies.

 While the Honors Program provides Honors Opportunity Awards for current students, it does not offer scholarships for incoming students.
 If you are interested in receiving a scholarship as an incoming student, visit Financial Aid & Scholarships1 for more information.